-We started discussing the meaning at Cloud Native within Codurance some time ago with a view to forming some kind of consensus around our understanding.
+We started discussing the meaning of Cloud Native within Codurance some time ago with a view to forming some kind of consensus around our understanding.
 As we looked into the subject it became clear that there was actually far more to it than one simple answer or one article.
-In fact, we very quickly realised that there was a series of articles to write.
+In fact, we very quickly realised that there were a series of articles to write.
 The result is that this article is very much the taster article which will point the way to the other subjects that we feel are an essential part of what Cloud Native means and why we should care.

 Ready to be inspired?